 A boat tour is mandatory in the Bahamas.
-It’s a hundred mile trip round all the outer cays which form the north part of the Exumas.
+It’s a hundred mile trip round all the outer cays, which form the north part of the Exumas.
 Most of them seem to be owned by the rich and famous and are rented out for ridiculous sums of money.
-There’s an underwater piano that –- apparently- David Copperfield actually plays on and, on Staniel Cay, the grotto where they filmed Thunderball.
-We have to snorkel in through some precarious narrow rocky channels to get there.
+There’s an underwater piano that - apparently - David Copperfield actually plays on and, on Staniel Cay, the grotto where they filmed Thunderball.
+We have to snorkel in, through some precarious narrow rocky channels to reach it.
 There are a few sergeant major fish and some eerie reflections through the holes in the roof.

-It’s all stunningly beautiful but no need to feel envious - El Niño is perfidious and the weather has been awful for the last two days.
-There’s not much to do on a small island when it’s pelting with rain and blowing a gale.
-The power keeps going off and both the internet and the phone signal are intermittent even when it’s not raining.
+It’s all stunningly beautiful, but no need to feel envious - El Niño is perfidious and the weather has been awful for the last two days.
+I'm at the Augusta Bay Hotel, which has a great beach and amazing views across the cays.
+But, there’s not much to do on a small island, when it’s pelting with rain and blowing a gale.
+The power keeps going off and both the internet and the phone signal are intermittent, even when it’s not raining.
+And you can only eat so much lobster.
 The South African owner of the hotel offers to take me fishing one stormy afternoon.
 I decline.